INFORMATION FOR PROSPECTIVE GRADUATE STUDENTS

 How to enroll in the Collaborative GeoEngineering Program:

-2. Fill out the Collaborative program enrollment form and e-mail completed form to Debbie Ritchie and the Centre Director Greg Siemens
+- Fill out the Collaborative program enrollment form and e-mail completed form to Kristine Mattson, Debbie Ritchie and the Centre Director Andy Take

-3. Obtain and complete academic change form from Debbie Ritchie, Graduate Assistant, Ellis Hall, room 241.
-Debbie will then register you through SOLUS in GENG840
+For Queen's Students obtain and complete academic change form from Debbie Ritchie, Graduate Assistant, Ellis Hall, room 241.
+Debbie will then register you through SOLUS in GENG840.
+RMC students can register at RMC through the registar's office for CE529 GeoEngineering Seminar.

 research degree (doctoral and research masters) students undertake their thesis project in one or more of the GeoEngineering sub-fields; coursework masters students choose a coursework degree project in one of these sub-fields (the coursework masters is referred to as a Pattern II Masters at Queen’s University).